IS NOW PART OF THE NEW

 DBW reimburses grantees for actual expenditures once a written request is submitted for completed work.
 Grantees must substantiate such requests by submitting the Reimbursement Claim Form and invoices to DBW, which must include (in triplicate) all receipts, invoices, and other instruments of proof of payment.
 Photos of vessels or other navigational hazards must be provided including CF number or other identifying information if possible.

-- Personnel hours
+- Personnel hours (verifiable and base net)

 No. Work cannot commence nor expenses incurred prior to an approved grant agreement being in place.